alexliesenfeld/httpmock/README.md

 // Ensure the specified mock was called exactly one time. assert_eq!(hello_mock.times_called(), 1);
 ```

+The above example will spin up a lightweight HTTP mock server and configure it to respond to all `GET` requests
+to path `/translate` with query parameter `word=hello`.
+The corresponding HTTP response will contain the text body `ohi`.

 # Usage
 See the [reference docs](https://docs.rs/httpmock/) for detailed API documentation.